-Virtual talk therapy: Telehealth talk therapy visits address emotional and psychological issues, typically for 50 minutes per appointment.
+Virtual talk therapy: Telehealth talk therapy is used to address emotional and psychological issues.
 Providers typically conduct online counseling with a patient through video, phone calls, or online apps.

 Telepsychiatry: Telepsychiatry can offer a range of services including online counseling and psychiatric evaluation and diagnosis.
-Unlike talk therapy, the provider may also prescribe and address medication management.
+Unlike talk therapy, the provider may also prescribe and manage medications.

 Online apps: Apps can be useful for tracking and monitoring mood, though they may require users to first enter information about their symptoms.
 App offerings vary and may include built-in features like text therapy, talk therapy, or chatbots.
 They may also offer resources, quizzes, access to online communities, guided meditations, or suggestions for activities.
 Apps can help users better understand moods and emotions and reframe negative thoughts.